Resume Summary Examples: Craft a Powerful First Impression

 Here’s why the technique works:

-• The summary should have a nice rhythm that leads the reader from one idea to the next.
-Listening to the flow will help you make adjustments to the sentence structure.
+• Listening to the flow will help you make adjustments to the sentence structure.
 This is what professional editors do with novels and other big projects.

-• Reading your summary aloud helps you make sure that the tone is polished and professional.
+• It helps you make sure that the tone is polished and professional.
 If the language seems too casual, you’ll need to edit it up.
 If it’s too formal, you’ll edit it down.

 • Do you feel like you could get the same message through with fewer words?
 In the summary, there’s no space for fillers.
 Phrases like “responsible for” or “in charge of” seem fine on paper.
 But when you read aloud, they slow down the rhythm, and you can cut them out.

 Your resume summary isn't a place to be vague.
-One quick way to get the recruiter’s attention is to include measurable accomplishments in this statement.
+One quick way to get the recruiter’s attention is to include measurable accomplishments.
 In layperson terms, that means sliding in some meaningful numbers and statistics where it makes logical sense.

 • Your achievements should come within a timeframe.
 Let’s say you write: boosted productivity by 15%.
 That’s not enough to make an impact.
 But this is: Boosted productivity by 15% within the first six months.